Yankee Screwdrivers

 Well, they are cool.

 It turns out they are a very useful tool for computer building and repair -- they can put a typical screw in or out of a typical computer in two or three strokes, with greater speed and greater control than one will find in all but the best power drivers.
-They are lighter than most power drivers, and have no magnetic fields to mess with monitors or floppy disks, which is also a nice feature.
+They are lighter than most power drivers, and have no magnetic fields to mess with monitors or disks, which is also a nice feature, or it used to be a feature for me, before storage went non-magnetic as it has in the last few years.

 Plus, there is just something retro-cool about working on a brand new computer with an 80 year old tool.